 Replace mascara and liquid and gel liners every 6 to 12 weeks

-I bet we all wish that first swipe of a new mascara that leaves lashes feeling full, rich and moist could last forever.
+We all wish that first swipe of a new mascara that leaves lashes feeling full, rich and moist could last forever.
 Unfortunately, we live in the real world and mascaras, along with liquid and gel liners are one of the first products to deteriorate.
 Why you ask?
 It’s simple really, these products are continually exposed to air therefore the moisture content depletes making formulas dry and clumpy.
-Not only does it make it difficult to apply but bacteria can build up which can cause skin irritation and infection.
+Not only does it make it difficult to apply but bacteria can build up, which can cause skin irritation and infection.

 Just like food, makeup has an expiry date and even though some of us like to push our luck with these (“it’s just a guide” – sound familiar?) it’s best to take these deadlines more seriously.
-An expiry date is there for a reason, to keep formulas and active ingredients fresh.
-It’s recommended that you check all expiration dates and throw away anything that has expired.
+An expiry date, or PAO (more on this below) is there for a reason, to keep formulas and active ingredients fresh.
+It’s recommended that you check all packaging dates and throw away anything that is long past this date.
 Sometimes your nose will tell you that a product is ready for the bin.

 When it comes to powder based products such as powder foundations, bronzers, blushes and eye shadows it’s best to invest in high quality products that last longer in your makeup bag.
-All jane iredale powder based products are inert, which means they cannot support or harbour bacteria, so they can remain in your makeup bag for up to two years once opened.
+All jane iredale powder based products are inert, which means they cannot support or harbour bacteria, so they can remain in your makeup bag for up to two years once opened (POA is 24 months).

 Would Picasso have ever used dirty brushes?
 We’d assume not!
 Keeping your makeup brushes clean is essential so that your jane iredale makeup remains pure and your skin healthy.
 Any oil or dirt that is left on your brushes will transfer onto powders leaving a hard shiny film that prevents product from being picked up and applying evenly onto your skin.
-We recommend shampooing your brushes once a week minimum, using Truly Pure Shampoo and Conditioner to dissolve any build-up of makeup, oil or dirt, its safe enough to be used on all jane iredale brushes.
+We recommend shampooing your brushes once a week minimum, using a good quality shampoo to dissolve any build-up of makeup, oil or dirt.
+Our Botanical Brush Cleaner can be used daily for cleansing brushes, to help dissolve, oil, grime and makeup build-up.
+Best for in-between thorough brush washes!

 Phew!
 We made it to the end of our makeup overhaul.
 Now that the hard part is over it’s time for the fun part.
 Shopping!
 It’s the perfect time to invest in some new fresh shades that will not only enhance your features but match your skin tone for the new season ahead.